Not Reef Tank Suitable

 These fishes belong in the Order Perciformes and Suborder Labroidei as members of the Family Labridae (Wrasses), which include 60 genera and 500+ species.

 Wrasses are mostly long, cigar-shaped or flattened cigar-shaped fish.
 They swim basically using their side pectoral fins, and when a burst of speed is required, they use their caudal fin.
-Even though they don't have a large mouth, they do have strong lips with large, pointed teeth.
+Even though they do not have a large mouth, they do have strong lips with large, pointed teeth.
 So much the better to crush their favorite foodstuffs.

 The burrowing wrasses of interest include the Anampses, Coris, Halichoeres, and Macropharyngodon genera.
 These wrasses hide under the sand at night and/or when frightened.
 Actually, this mode of sleeping can be quite beneficial in sandbed systems as it stirs up detritus that can then be carried by water currents to the mechanical filter.
 Some newly introduced specimens can remain buried for hours, sometimes days until they become comfortable with the photoperiod or their tankmates.
 Almost all species are diurnal and can be observed during the daytime.